B5302 road

-The B5302 is a B road which runs for approximately twelve-and-a-quarter miles between the towns of Silloth-on-Solway and Wigton in Cumbria, United Kingdom.
+The B5302 is a B road which runs for approximately twelve-and-a-quarter miles between the towns of Silloth-on-Solway and Wigton in Cumbria, England.
 From west to east, it passes through the villages of Causewayhead, Calvo, Abbeytown, Wheyrigg, and Waverbridge, and also passes near to Blackdyke and Blencogo.
 At its eastern end, it comes very close to the Solway Coast Area of Outstanding Natural Beauty, and passes by Silloth Airfield, left over from the Second World War.
 Several of the villages that the road passes through were formerly served by trains on the single-track Carlisle and Silloth Bay Railway, which closed with the Beeching axe in the 1960s.
 It is the main road connecting Silloth-on-Solway and surrounding settlements with the A596, and by extension, the city of Carlisle.

 The route

 Silloth-on-Solway to Calvo

 The B5302's western terminus is in the coastal town of Silloth-on-Solway, at the junction with the B5300 coast road (which runs south to Mawbray, Allonby, and Maryport).
 As it winds through Silloth, first heading west, then north as Criffel Street, then east as Wigton Road, it is constructed from cobblestones, unchanged from the Victorian era.
 As Criffel Street, the B5302 passes by many of Silloth's shops and the town's green.
 Side-roads lead to Silloth docks, the seafront and lifeboat station, and the former site of Silloth railway station.

 As the cobbles give way to tarmac, the road begins heading in an easterly direction out of Silloth-on-Solway.
 On the outskirts of town it reaches Barracks Bridge, and a quarter-of-a-mile thereafter, Silloth Airfield.
 This airfield was constructed during the Second World War by RAF Coastal Command, and served primarily as a training base.
 It was closed in 1960 and today is used for a weekly market and car boot sale.

 Half-a-mile past the airfield and the B5302 bends sharply to the left in the small hamlet of Causewayhead, in the civil parish of Holme Low.
 Two side-roads in quick succession lead south-west to a junction with the B5301 and south-east in the direction of Blackdyke.
 Also in Causewayhead is Tanglewood Caravan Park, which the B5302 passes on its way through the settlement.
 The B5302 is now heading in a north-easterly direction as it reaches the hamlet of Calvo, approximately one mile from Causewayhead.
 Upon entering the hamlet, the road turns sharply once again, heading in a south-easterly direction as it leaves the hamlet towards Abbeytown.